Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

 \subsection{Other Principles}

-In addition to the principles mapped out here, there are other principles mentioned in literature.
-These have not been included in the taxonomy for a variety of reasons, as shall be explained here.
+In addition to the principles mapped out here, there are other principles mentioned in literature which we now describe.
+For reasons that shall be stated, we did not include these in the taxonomy.